Yodo1Games/MAS-Documents/markdowns/integration-unity.md

 ### 1. Download the Correct Unity Plugin

-MAS provides 2 versions of the Unity plugin, and you need to select one depending on your game:
+MAS provides 3 versions of the Unity plugin, and you need to select one depending on your game:

-* If your game is not part of the “Designed for Families Program”, please use the Standard MAS Plugin.
-* If your game is a part of Google Play’s “Designed for Families” program, you will need to use the Designed For Families plugin in order to comply with the program’s requirements.
+* If your game is a part of Google Play’s “Designed for Families” program, you will need to use the Family SDK in order to comply with the program’s requirements.
+* If your game is not part of the “Designed for Families Program”, please use the Standard SDK.
+* If your game prefers to use the 4 top ad networks to keep the SDK lightweight without making significant compromises on Monetization, please use the Lite SDK.

 [Designed For Families](https://mas-artifacts.yodo1.com/4.6.6/Unity/Release/Rivendell-4.6.6-Family.unitypackage)